deepflowio/docs/translate/translated/05-features/05-auto-tagging/08-k8s-crd.md

 ## Example

-For instance, if the metadata of a Pod in the current k8s environment is as follows:
+For example, if the metadata of a Pod in the k8s environment is as follows:

 ```json
 "metadata": {